xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 ## Summary

-The Metro Fabric design meets the criteria identified for designs:
+The Compass Metro Fabric design meets the criteria identified for compass designs:

   - **Simple:** based on Segment Routing as unified forwarding plane and EVPN and L3VPN as a common BGP based control plane

-  - **Programmable:** it uses XTC to program end-to-end paths across the network with guaranteed SLAs
+  - **Programmable:** it uses SR-PCE to program end-to-end paths across the network with guaranteed SLAs

   - **Automatable:** service provisioning is fully automated using NSO